WhatsApp OTP: Introducing Meta’s Special Feature

 Meta announced that it will roll out WhatsApp OTP verification as a separate feature on June 1, 2023, with different pricing across countries.
 The feature will automatically be available on Dexatel on the same day.

-As a leading provider of business messaging solutions, Dexatel offers WhatsApp API integrations that allow businesses to benefit from the vast user base of the instant messaging app.
-The following steps outline the process of sending an OTP code via Dexatel’s platform.
+As a leading provider of business messaging solutions, Dexatel offers API integrations that allow businesses to benefit from the vast user base of the instant messaging app.
+The following steps outline the process of sending a code via Dexatel’s platform.

-You’ll need to create an account on Dexatel and fill in the form stating that you want to use WhatsApp
+You’ll need to create an account on Dexatel and fill in the form stating that you want to use the ap

 The system will monitor that information and verify it with Meta

-You’ll get a profile with a verified badge and you’ll be able to send OTP messages
+You’ll get a profile with a verified badge and you’ll be able to send messages

-Using the WhatsApp Business API, you can automate OTP texts and set triggers based on use cases
+Using the WhatsApp Business API, you can automate texts and set triggers based on use cases

 The pricing is based on delivery status.
-That is to say, if the recipient doesn’t have WhatsApp or an internet connection, the OTP WhatsApp message will not be charged
+That is to say, if the recipient doesn’t have WhatsApp or an internet connection, the message will not be charged